-For training examples $(p,p')\in\Pi_{\text{train}}$, we can precompute the embeddings, so the LLM $F_{\text{context}}$ only needs to be run once for each one.
-To construct $F_{\text{context}}$, we use a blackbox LLM that is instructed to describe features such as the algorithms and data structures used by the program; this prompt is shown in Figure~\ref{fig:ras}, alongside an example of a pair $(p,s)$ of program $p$ and its description $s$.

-Finally, we also compare to an ablation that directly embeds the given program---i.e., $\phi(p)=\psi(p)$ for some embedding model $\psi$; we call this approach \emph{code retrieval}.
-This is the approach taken in prior work on program optimization~\cite{shypula2023learning}.
+For examples $(p,p')\in\Pi_{\text{train}}$, we can precompute the embeddings, so the LLM $F_{\text{context}}$ only needs to be run once for each one.
+To construct $F_{\text{context}}$, we use a blackbox LLM that is instructed to describe features like the algorithms and data structures used by the program; this prompt is shown in Figure~\ref{fig:ras} with an example of a pair $(p,s)$ of program $p$ and its description $s$.
+Finally, we also compare to an ablation used in prior work~\citep{shypula2023learning} where we directly embed the given program---i.e., $\phi(p)=\psi(p)$ for some embedding model $\psi$; we call this approach \emph{code retrieval}.